mikeabuilder/speech2picture/s3_and_qr_readme.txt

                 }
         - Click Save changes.
 You'll see a warning that the bucket is now public

-3. set up a key pair for that is used to access the account when writing the files
+3. Set up a key pair for that is used to access the account when writing the files
     - In the navigation pane, choose Users, and then select the desired user or create a new one.
     - On the user's summary page, select the Security credentials tab.
     - In the Access keys section, choose Create access key.